siddharthkoli/Obsidian-Git-Sync/Graphs/Union Find (Disjoint Set Union).md

 };
 ```
 - Time: if we combine both optimizations - path compression with union by size / rank - we will reach nearly constant time queries.
 It turns out, that the final amortized time complexity is `O(α(n))`, where `α(n)` is the inverse Ackermann function, which grows very slowly.
 In fact it grows so slowly, that it doesn't exceed 4 for all reasonable `n` (approximately `n < 10e600`).

 <hr/>

 ***To find number of connected components:***

-`parent` array stores the parents for
+`parent` array stores the parent or root of every vertex.
+So the number of distinct parents will give total number of connected components.